opsdroid/opsdroid/docs/configuration.md

 #### GitHub Gist

-A gist URL to download and install the module from.
-This downloads the gist to a temporary file and then uses the single file local installer above.
+A gist URL to download and install the module.
+This downloads the gist to a temporary file and then uses the single-file local installer above.
 Therefore Notebooks are also supported.

 ```yaml